libretro/docs/docs/library/desmume.md

 - **CPU Cores** [desmume_num_cores] (**1**|2|3|4)

-	Configure how much CPU cores the DeSmuME core will use.
+	Configure how many CPU cores the DeSmuME core will use.
 Please note that, in general, DeSmuME benefits more from few fast CPUs than from many slow CPUs.
 For example, a dual-core 3.9GHz CPU will run DeSmuME much faster than a 12-core 1.6GHz CPU.

 - **CPU Mode** [desmume_cpu_mode] (**jit**|interpreter)